 It’s hard to believe that the holiday season is quickly approaching, isn’t it?
 The first sighting of snow-covered décor or lit up trees means that giving season is upon us!
 There is one major event that kicks off holiday giving – Giving Tuesday.
 Celebrated on the Tuesday following Thanksgiving, Giving Tuesday 2019 takes place on December 3.
 In 2018, people from more than 110 community coalitions and 150 countries participated in the charitable event.

-According to the Giving Tuesday organization, Giving Tuesday raised more than $177 million online.
+According to the Giving Tuesday organization, in 2016 Giving Tuesday raised more than $177 million online.
 2017 was even more successful, it raised over $300 million online.
-Last year’s results tallied to more than $400 million - proof that donors are extremely generous with charitable donations during both Giving Tuesday and end-of-year giving in general.
+Last year’s results tallied to more than $400 million - proof that donors are extremely with charitable donations during both Giving Tuesday and end-of-year giving in general.
 As awareness of the day continues to grow each year, so do its benefits for charitable organizations.
 Giving Tuesday has become a global event, but you don’t need to be a national or multi-tiered organization to participate.
 Here are three steps even a local nonprofit can take to prepare for the main event.

 Step 1: Set your Giving Tuesday fundraising goals

 An important part of preparing for Giving Tuesday is setting your fundraising goals.
 When setting your goals, you can consider the following:

 Remember, the more prepared you are in determining your goals, the easier it will be for you to nail down your message when you’re ready to share your goals and grow community involvement!

 Step 2: Fire up your fundraising campaign

 You have a million ways these days to approach promoting your donation campaign.
 You can go the chestnuts-roasting-on-an-open-fire approach, which is kind of a slow burn at first, and then switch to fireworks finale mode, an all-at-once effort, toward the end.